andrtell/chez-guide/c-tutorial/0302-compilation.md

 _From:_ `man 1 gcc`

 ```
--o file
+-o <file>

-   Place the primary output in file file.
+   Place the primary output in file <file>.

    This applies to whatever sort of output is being produced, whether it be an executable file,
    an  object file, an assembler file or preprocessed C code.

-   If  -o is not specified,
-   the default is to put an executable file in a.out,
+   If -o is not specified, the default is to put an executable file in a.out, the object file
-   the object file for source.suffix in source.o, its assembler file in source.s,
-   a precompiled header file in source.suffix.gch,
+   for source.suffix in source.o, its assembler file in source.s, a precompiled header file
-   and all preprocessed C source on standard output.
+   in source.suffix.gch, and all preprocessed C source on standard output.
 ```